arkemishub/form/README.md

 If you need to use the internal form state or useful functionalities, as looks the value of one field or reset the form state, you can use the `useForm` hook.

+The methods object is based on `react-hook-form` library, to understand all functionalities look the [React Hook Form Documentation](https://www.react-hook-form.com/)

 ```tsx
 import { Form, FormField } from '@arkejs/form'